Bank of America Spam Text Guide

 4. Give the scammers your free virtual credit card details

 When Scammers try to collect the payment, they will fail and DoNotPay will get their info.
-With your new data, you can sue the scammers and receive compensation.
+With your new data, you can send demand letters to the scammers and receive compensation.

 Other Common Text Scams DoNotPay Can Help You With